Vincent Candelora

-Vincent J. Candelora is an American businessman, lawyer, and politician.
+Vincent John Candelora is an American businessman, lawyer, and politician.
 Candelora is the State Representative for the 86th House District and also serves as the Republican Minority Leader in the Connecticut House of Representatives.

 Education

 In 1992, Candelora earned a BA degree from Connecticut College.
 In 1995, Candelora earned a JD degree from Pennsylvania State University's Dickinson School of Law.

 Career

 As a businessman, Candelora is the owner and manager of Connecticut Sportsplex.
 Candelora also works for Taconic Wire.

 Candelora's political career began as a council member of North Branford, Connecticut, where he served three terms.

 In 2006, Candelora was elected to the legislature.

 On November 8, 2016, Candelora defeated Vincent Mase and won the General election.
 On November 6, 2018, Candelora defeated Vincent Mase again and won the General election.

 Candelora is a Republican member of the Connecticut State House of Representatives for District 86, serving his 7th term.
 Candelora's district includes the communities of Northford, North Guilford, Durham, and Wallingford.